Guide for Authors

 - Materials and methods

-• Title: Concise (preferably 10 to 20 words) and informative.
-Titles are often used in information-retrieval systems.
-Avoid abbreviations and formulae where possible.
+• Title: Titles are often used in information-retrieval systems.
+The title should be concise and informative.
+The length of a paper title is preferably from 10 to 20 words.
+Avoid using abbreviations and formulae in a paper title where possible.
 Only widely accepted and well-established abbreviations can appear in the title.
-Avoid using the word "effect" in the title where possible.
+Only use generic names in article titles, and minimize the use of names of commercial products throughout the manuscript.
+Avoid using the words "effect", "impact", "influence" in the title where possible.
 If there is a (treatment) effect and it is of significance, this information should be made clear in the title.

-• Author names and affiliations: Under the title, names of authors should be typed (first name, middle initial, last name).
-Ensure all names are spelled accurately.
-If a family name includes more than one word, please underline the family name.
+• Author names and affiliations: Under the title, names of authors should be typed accurately.
+The given name is at the first and family name at the last.
+Use the initials for middle names if any.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter after the author's name and in front of the appropriate address.
-Provide the full post address of each affiliation, including 1) affiliated institution, 2) city, 3) country.
-If available, provide the e-mail address of each author.
+Provide the following information of each affiliation: 1) organization name, 2) city, 3) country.

 • Corresponding author: Please use an asterisk (*) to indicate the corresponding author, who will handle correspondence at all stages of refereeing and publication, also post-publication.
-Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
+Ensure that telephone number (with country and area code) is provided in addition to the e-mail address.
 Contact details must be kept up to date by the corresponding author.
-If there is more than one corresponding author, use "(author's name)" and a comma to separate the corresponding authors' e-mail addresses.
-Maximum 2 corresponding authors.
+Maximum 2 corresponding authors (preferably only one corresponding author).

-The Abstract disseminates scientific information through abstracting journals and through convenience for the readers.
-The Abstract, consisting of no more than 350 words (around one double-spaced page), is a single paragraph.
-Go for shorter rather than longer.
-The ideal length is 250 words for Animal Nutrition.
-It usually begins with a clear statement of the objective, briefly states the principal methods including trial information such as number of animals and number of replicates, states main findings or results with statistical evidence, i.e., P-value, and ends with main implications or conclusions with no references cited.
-It must be able to stand alone.
+The Abstract is a one-paragraph short paper, which is preferably within 250 words and no more than approximately 350 words, i.e., it is about one double-spaced page.
+It usually begins with a clear statement of the objective, briefly states the principal methods including trial information, such as the number of animals, number of replicates, states main findings or results with statistical evidence, i.e., P-value, and ends with main implications or conclusions with no references cited.
 Use complete sentences and standard terms.
-Avoid the use of references, math formulae, symbols, tables or figures.
+Avoid using many abbreviations, the use of references, math formulae, symbols, and tables or figures in the Abstract.
+The Abstract must be able to stand alone.

 Materials and Methods

-The institutional animal care and use committee statement should appear as the first item in the section of materials and methods in manuscripts, and authors should specify which publicly available animal care and use standards were followed.
+The institutional animal care and use committee statement should appear as the first item in this section, such as "2.1.
+Animal ethics statement", and authors should specify which publicly available animal care and use standards were followed.

 This section must contain a clear description of how the experiment was conducted and how the data were analyzed.
 It should provide sufficient detail to allow the work to be reproduced.
 Diets, periods of experimental activities if appropriate, animals (breed, sex, age, body weight, and weighing conditions), surgical techniques, measurements, additives (do not just give product names or trademark names), and statistical models should be described clearly and fully.